 When the Idle Enable (IDLEN) bit is clear (IDLEN = 0), the SLEEP instruction will put the device into full Sleep mode (see Section 11.2 "Sleep Mode").
-When IDLEN is set (IDLEN = 1), the SLEEP instruction will put the device into IDLE mode.
-In IDLE mode, the CPU and memory operations are halted, but the peripheral clocks continue to run.
-This mode is similar to DOZE mode, except that in IDLE both the CPU and PFM are shut off.
+When IDLEN is set (IDLEN = 1), the SLEEP instruction will put the device into Idle mode.
+In Idle mode, the CPU and memory operations are halted, but the peripheral clocks continue to run.
+This mode is similar to Doze mode, except that in IDLE both the CPU and program memory are shut off.

-Peripherals using Fosc will continue running while in Idle (but not in Sleep).
+Note: Peripherals using Fosc will continue running while in Idle (but not in Sleep).

 Peripherals using HFINTOSC, LFINTOSC, or SOSC will continue running in both Idle and Sleep.

-If CLKOUT is enabled (CLKOUT = 0, Configuration Word 1), the output will continue operating while in Idle.
+Note: If CLKOUT is enabled (CLKOUT = 0, Configuration Word 1), the output will continue operating while in Idle.

-11.3.0.1 Idle and Interrupts
+11.3.1 IDLE AND INTERRUPTS

-IDLE mode ends when an interrupt occurs (even if GIE = 0), but IDLEN is not changed.
-The device can re-enter IDLE by executing the SLEEP instruction.
+Idle mode ends when an interrupt occurs (even if GIE = 0), but IDLEN is not changed.
+The device can reenter IDLE by executing the SLEEP instruction.